m3o/docs/pages/faq.markdown

 ## Support

 If you're a paying customer you can join #support on [slack](https://slack.m3o.com) or email [support@m3o.com](mailto:support@m3o.com).
-Otherwise you can join #m3o-platform for general discussions around each environment.
+Otherwise you can join #platform for general discussions around each environment.